Achievable logoAchievable logo

 • Foreign investments

 Although the US has faced its own governmental issues, truly unstable governments tend to be outside of the US.
 A lack of a strong or independent governmental structure can lead to coups, nationalization of sectors, or invasions from other countries.
-These actions could result in losses for securities issued by these governments or businesses within these countries.
+These actions could result in losses for securities issued by these governments or by businesses within these countries.

 Ways to hedge: